 Easy Cheesy Quinoa Stuffed Peppers

 I had a handful of sweet corn, some grated cheddar cheese and a portion of cooked black beans in my fridge.
-Alls that’s what was left after I made another Mexican recipe: my black bean dip.
+All that what was left after I made another Mexican recipe: my black bean dip.

 But here I added a little cooked quinoa instead of the classic cooked rice (which would also be a great gluten free option like quinoa), sliced a fat green bell pepper in half and spooned the whole shebang in it.